- The Personalization guide for digital advertisers

 Still, the situation we’re currently faced with is better than the one decades ago, when “HAVE YOU EVER CLICKED HERE?
 YOU WILL” passed for compelling advertising copy.

-In this section, you’ll use your newly acquired knowledge of PCO to narrow down the tools you’ll need to create a great post-click experience and to improve that experience going forward.
+In this section, you’ll use your newly acquired knowledge of PCO to narrow down the tools you’ll need to create a great post-click landing page and to improve that experience going forward.